 Origin is the "economic" nationality of goods in international trade.
 The rule of origin refers to the origin of goods and equipment and it is defined in the contract notice/instructions to tenderers of the call.
-Therefore, it is required to refer to those documents in order to assess goods compliance with the rule of origin.
+Therefore, it is required to refer to those documents and to annex A2A of the PRAG in order to assess goods compliance with the rule of origin.